Calvinbullock/_myHome/.config/nvim/readme.md

 # neovim readme
+Notes and useful tips for my nvim usage and configuration.

 ## Future plans For Config
 - keybind to turn spell check on and off (might not need this any more)